SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{SafeMERGE}, a model-agnostic post-fine-tuning framework for realigning safety.
-Unlike existing methods for restoring safety after fine-tuning, SafeMERGE identifies and merges only layers with safety degradation, rather than the entire model, by selectively updating LoRA weight adjustments with safety-aligned model layers.
-Evaluations on Llama-2-7B-Chat and Qwen-2-7B-Instruct across GSM8K, PubMedQA, DirectHarm, and HexPhi demonstrate that SafeMERGE consistently outperforms baselines, achieving best-in-class utility-versus-safety trade-offs.
-Our results highlight layer-wise selective merging as an effective approach to maintain safety in fine-tuned LLMs without sacrificing performance.
+We proposed SafeMERGE, a lightweight, post-fine-tuning framework for restoring model safety after fine-tuning.
+SafeMERGE selectively merges only the degraded layers with corresponding safety-aligned counterparts, rather than the entire model.
+Evaluations on four LLMs across several fine-tuning tasks and two independent red-teaming benchmarks show that SafeMERGE consistently outperforms other defenses, achieving optimal trade-offs between task utility and model safety.
+Our results highlight selective, layer-wise merging as an effective strategy for restoring safety in fine-tuned LLMs without sacrificing performance.